nus-ncl/CTFd/README.md

 ## Changes made by [Ong Heng Le](https://github.com/initialshl)

+9 July 2018 : TBD

+- Removed "Register" and "Forgot Password" buttons
+- Admin can no longer change user's email and unused credentials
+- Admin can no longer create new teams from admin panel

 6 July 2018 : https://github.com/nus-ncl/CTFd/commit/b8922ed92f80dcf2245ca546366999b886331aae

 - Login now checks that the user is part of the specified NCL Team